 The CA State Parks & Recreation strictly regulates our run, assigning weekend launches at 20-minute intervals, from 8:00 AM until 2:00 PM.
 This means the trip start and end times will vary, though each trip covers the same amount of river miles.
 When you book your North Fork American trip, we will inform you of your exact meeting time.
 We strongly recommend staying overnight in a motel near Auburn.
 Please note that lunch may be served prior to running the river, depending on your launch time.

 Paddle Raft—In a paddle raft, everybody handles a paddle while the guide steers and gives directions from the back of the boat.
 Paddling together is essential to finding the right run.
-First-time paddlers on the Tuolumne should be aggressive and adventurous.
+First-time paddlers should be aggressive and adventurous.
 Helmets required.
 (Four to six paddlers)

 Water levels sufficient for rafting on the North Fork of the American River during the spring and early-summer months are relatively short-lived each season.
 It is important for our guests to understand that the water flow on the North Fork fluctuates greatly.
 The river’s free-flowing waters—dependent solely on snowmelt, without dams or reservoirs in the way—keep its season short and sweet!
 North Fork river trips run from April to as late as mid-June, depending on the preceding winter.